tkgnm/machine-learning-capi/README.md

 ## Virtual environment instructions

-   As with any data science project it is recommended that you set up a virtual environment to isolate this projects dependencies and prevent conflicts.
+   As is the case for any data science project it is recommended that you set up a virtual environment to isolate this projects dependencies and prevent conflicts.
 I have only included instructions to set up a virtual environment on a mac but there will be plenty of resources online that explain the same for other operating systems.

    ####  To setup a virtual environment: